nukeop/nuclear/README.md

 ## Rewritten from scratch

-This version of Nuclear has been rewritten from scratch and is being currently prepared for the 0.4.0 release.
+This version of Nuclear has been rewritten from scratch and released in version 0.4.0.
 The code is completely new, much more maintainable and extensible.

 ## Features